DonDxDy/odoo/doc/howtos/rdtraining/06_firstui.rst

     Create the three levels of menus for the ``estate.property`` action created in the previous exercise.
 Refer to the **Goal** of the section for the expected result.

-Restart the server and **refresh the browser**.
+Restart the server and **refresh the browser**\ [#refresh]_.
 You should now see the menus, and you'll even be able to create your first real estate property advertisement!

 Fields, Attributes And View
 ===========================